ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 ## Overview

 **Templates** are a way to create convenient, reusable packages in Core.
-They can be single modified 3D objects, complex objects, scripts, completely scripted objects, or collections of all of these.
+They can be modified 3D objects, complex models, scripts, completely scripted objects, or collections of all of these.

 Templates can be identified in the **Project Content** window by this icon: ![TemplateIcon](../img/EditorManual/UI/templateicon.png "Templates are signified by a set of three cubes."){: .image-inline-text .image-background}